hbs-rcs/hbsgrid-docs/source/commandline.md

     `-Is` arguments.
 For example we used `-q short` for batch and `-q short_int` for interactive.
 Interactive jobs must also include the `-Is` option.

-Queues have other characteristics in addition to the batch vs. interactive distinction.
+<a name='queue-characteristics'>Queues have other characteristics</a> in addition to the batch vs.
+interactive distinction.
 These include the maximum run time and maximum number of CPUs that can be reserved per job.
 These queue-level limits are summarized in the table below.